Faculty

 Tammy L. Wilson

-Research Assistant Professor, Department of Environmental Conservation
+Research Assistant Professor, Environmental Conservation

 Landscape ecology, spatial ecology, wildlife conservation and management, structured decision-making